-2. Literature Review =
+Chapter 2.
+Literature Review

-Most ESS have an interface between the energy storage device and the grid or microgrid, which is the DC/DC powerter.
+Most ESS have an interface between the energy storage device and the grid or microgrid, which is the DC/DC converter.
 Depending on how the energy storage device operates the DC/DC converter has to be suitable for extracting the most energy of it, and with great efficiency in both directions.
 Therefore, the DC/DC converter must be designed to operate in the range of voltages and power levels required by the energy storage device.
-Normally, for stationary applications in the grid or microgrid there is no constrain in the volume of the converter, but if the ESS is implemented for mobile or vehicle applications, then this also has to be taken into account, as well as the total heat dissipation of the ESS.
+Normally, for stationary applications in the grid or microgrid, there is no constrain in the volume of the converter, but if the ESS is implemented for mobile or vehicle applications, then this also has to be taken into account, as well as the total heat dissipation of the ESS.

-This section is devoted to give an overview of the state-of-art of the DC/DC converters and DC/AC inverters developed for ESSs applications.
-Since the proposed ESS uses SCs as energy storage device then the constrains for the DC/DC converter are mainly that they need to be wide input voltage range, high power handling, bidirectional power flow and high efficiency.
+This chapter is devoted to giving an overview of the state-of-the-art DC/DC converters and DC/AC inverters developed for ESS applications.
+Since the proposed ESS uses SCs as energy storage devices the constraints for the DC/DC converter are mainly that they need to be wide input voltage range, high power handling, bidirectional power flow, and high efficiency.

-Many authors have proposed different techniques to accomplish the wide input voltage range, one of the basic principles is to use various cascaded stages to obtain a stable voltage output.
+Many authors have presented different techniques to accomplish the wide input voltage range, one of the basic principles is to use various cascaded stages to obtain a stable voltage output.
 The first stage elevates the voltage to a certain level using a boost converter topology, and then, the subsequent stages are in charge of regulating the voltage to a suitable level for the DC/AC inverter.

-In this section, several types of topologies for DC/DC converters and DC/AC inverters will be covered, namely, high-gain DC/DC converters, bidirectional multi-level converters, bidirectional inverters including multi-level converters, MMC and their basic SMs topologies, and finally, a comparative of actual ESSs, their efficiencies, costs, Total Harmonic Distortion (THD) and volume.
+In this chapter, several types of topologies for DC/DC converters and DC/AC inverters are covered, namely, high-gain DC/DC converters, bidirectional multi-level converters, MMC-based ESSs and their basic SMs topologies, and finally, a comparative of actual ESSs, their efficiencies, costs, Total Harmonic Distortion (THD) and volume.